vatesfr/xen-orchestra/docs/docs/installation.md

 <UiDetail src="/img/xoa/start-trial.png" alt="Starting the 30-day Premium trial" width={520} />

 When the trial ends, the appliance keeps working and simply returns to the Free feature set: you lose no data and no configuration.
-Details about the appliance itself (specifications, accounts, firewall) live in [the XOA reference](xo5/xoa.md).
+For system-level settings of the appliance (firewall, NTP, service restart), see [the XOA appliance settings](configuration.md#xoa-appliance).

 ## Alternative deployment methods {#alternative-install}